vinliv/RECODE/README.md

 ## 8. Avatar and Feedback System

 To enhance participant engagement—especially for older users with limited digital literacy—RECODE includes a feedback system guided by an animated avatar.
-Participants can choose from four visual identities (young/male, young/female, senior/male, senior/female).

 The avatar guides participants, provides instructions, and delivers motivational feedback.
-Performance is reinforced through both visual and verbal cues: positive performance triggers celebratory animations (e.g., confetti, applause), while lower accuracy yields constructive encouragement (e.g., "You can do better!").
-All avatar behaviors are synchronized with the trial timeline using jsPsych event hooks.
+Performance is reinforced through both visual and verbal cues: positive performance triggers celebratory animations, while lower accuracy yields constructive encouragement (e.g., "You can do better!").

 ---